PrefectHQ/server/README.md

    prefect-server dev infrastructure
    ```

-   _If when starting the infrastructure, you receive and error message stating_ `infrastructure_hasura_1 exited with code 137`, _it is likely a memory issue with Docker.
+   _If when starting the infrastructure, you receive an error message stating_ `infrastructure_hasura_1 exited with code 137`, _it is likely a memory issue with Docker.
 Bumping Docker Memory to 8GB should solve this._

 1. Run the database migrations and apply Hasura metadata: